MUSIC (MUSC)

 Transfer Credit: CSU; UC

-In-class instrumental or vocal performances that reflect individual practice on selected materials under the guidance of faculty adviser.
+In-class instrumental or vocal performances that reflect individual practice on selected materials under the guidance of faculty advisor.
 Development of interpretational, technical, and presentational skills.
 Required end of semester jury performance.
 For students performing at college level.
 Total of 18 hours lecture and 36 hours practice laboratory.
-This course may be scheduled using the "To Be Arranged" (TBA) scheduling format.

 Transfer Credit: CSU